 Shannon Hoppenstedt is a licensed marriage and family therapist, Registered Nurse, and alumnus of Pacifica Graduate Institute.
 After working for over two decades in critical care hospital settings, she saw the need for a holistic, soul centered approach to healing and pursued her MA in counseling psychology.
 She is currently working in private practice in Los Angeles, California with an area of focus on healing trauma.
 Trained in EMDR, energy healing, yoga, and Ketamine assisted psychotherapy, she uses a Depth approach to witness the healing process of the psyche in her clients.
 Her current area of interest and study is in psychedelic assisted psychotherapy and global healing through plant medicine.

-Dr. Jacob is the Director of Clinical Training for the PsyD Counseling Psychology Program.
-He teaches courses at Pacifica as well and has a passion for quality instruction.
-He developed this passion for education while at UC Berkeley for his undergraduate degree in German.
+Dr. Jesse Jacob is a licensed psychologist, adjunct professor, TA, and former Director of Clinical Training for the Counseling PsyD Program.
+He developed a passion for quality instruction while at UC Berkeley for his undergraduate degree in German.
 There Dr. Jacob was trained and employed by UCB as a tutor, after which he spent a decade tutoring students in math, English, Latin, and German.
 He also has experience preparing students for the SAT and GRE.
+Dr. Jacob studied abroad in Berlin for one year and later taught English in Barcelona.
+He attained an M.A. in psychology from Antioch in 2013 and most recently a Psy.D. in clinical psychology from Pacifica in 2019.

 Gioia Jacobson is a licensed marriage and family therapist and serves as Core Faculty and the MA Director of Research in the Counseling Department.
 Gioia received undergraduate degrees from Pitzer College in Psychology as well as English and World Literature: Creative Writing.
 Prior to completing her graduate work, Gioia studied holistic medicine for three years and obtained certification as a yoga instructor.
 Her current research focuses on ecopsychology as it relates to clinical practice.